 The origins of a global Anglicanism:

 Initially, it may be said, Anglicanism of the English variety followed not only the colonial flag, but also trade and commerce, and the penal system.
-But it soon started to spread too due to the endeavours of the missionary societies, including the Society for the Promotion of Christian Knowledge (SPCK, 1698); the (United) Society for the Propagation of the Gospel (SPG, 1701, later USPG – Anglicans in World Mission, and, now simply Us); and the Church Mission(ary) Society (CMS, 1799), which is commemorating the bicentenary of its presence in Ireland last year (2014).
+But it soon started to spread too due to the endeavours of the missionary societies, including the Society for the Promotion of Christian Knowledge (SPCK, 1698); the (United) Society for the Propagation of the Gospel (SPG, 1701, now USPG, the United Society Partners in the Gospel); and the Church Mission(ary) Society (CMS, 1799), which celebrated the bicentenary of its presence in Ireland three years ago (2014).

 North America: The Eucharist was first celebrated according to Anglican rites in North America in present-day Canada at Frobisher Bay in 1578.
 In what is today the US, the first celebration of the Eucharist according to Anglican rites was at Jamestown in Virginia in 1607.